Afghan Peace Process 'Dead.' Bolton Fired. As Dust Settles In D.C., What Now?

 When then-Defense Secretary Jim Mattis and then-envoy Brett McGurk resigned at the end of 2018 rather than go along with Trump's planned withdrawal from Syria, they appeared to stay the administration's hand from the full military pullout Trump had contemplated.

-So one question now is how long Bolton's policy, without Bolton himself, will endure within the administration.
+One question now is how long Bolton's policy, without Bolton himself, will endure within the administration.

 Trump has desired for years to cut bait on the war in Afghanistan and he seems unlikely to leave peace talks dormant for long.
 The special envoy who's been carrying on the negotiations with the Taliban, Zalmay Khalilzad, appears to be staying on in his administration job.